mbeddr/mps-gradle-plugin/README.md

 * `environmentKind` - optional kind of environment (MPS or IDEA) to execute the generators in.
 IDEA environment is used by default for backwards compatibility but MPS environment may be faster.
 See [MPS vs IDEA environment](#mps-vs-idea-environment) below.
+* `maxHeap` (since 1.15) - maximum heap size setting for the JVM that executes the generator.
+The value is a string understood by the JVM command line argument `-Xmx` e.g. `3G` or `512M`.

 ## Model Check